YogliB/opencode-config/command/pr-new.md

 1. **Check current branch**

    - If on `main` or `master`, stop and alert:
-     _"You’re on the main branch — switch to a feature branch to open a PR."_
+     _"You're on the main branch — switch to a feature branch to open a PR."_

 2. **Handle uncommitted changes**